lyokha/nginx-haskell-module/README.md

 Wrapping haskell code organization
 ----------------------------------

-Macros NGX_EXPORT_S_S and others are really *cpp* macros expanded by program *cpphs* during *ghc* compilation stage.
-The code where these macros and other auxiliary functions are defined wraps the user's haskell code around thus producing a single source file that contains a *standalone* module with name *NgxHaskellUserRuntime*.
+Macro *NGX_EXPORT_S_S* and others are really *cpp* macros expanded by program *cpphs* during *ghc* compilation stage.
+The code where these macros and other auxiliary functions are defined wraps the user's haskell code around, thus producing a single source file that contains a *standalone* module with name *NgxHaskellUserRuntime*.
 This implementation imposes limitations on the user's haskell code in the nginx configuration file, of which the most important is